 Liver failure Liver Failure Liver failure is severe deterioration in liver function.
 Liver failure is caused by a disorder or substance that damages the liver.
-Most people have jaundice (yellow skin and eyes), feel tired... read more gives the breath a mousy or sometimes faintly rotten egg-like (sulfurous) odor.
+Most people have jaundice (yellow skin and eyes), feel tired... read more gives the breath a unique mousy (musty, sweet, and sometimes a faintly rotten egg-like [sulfurous] odor).

 Severe, uncontrolled diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more makes the breath smell like nail polish remover (acetone).

 The most common causes of bad breath are

 Odor-causing bacteria on the tongue

 Bad breath is most often caused by the action of certain mouth bacteria on food particles in the mouth.
 These bacteria break down (ferment) the food particles into foul-smelling substances.
 These bacteria are more common among people with periodontal diseases (such as gingivitis Gingivitis Gingivitis is a mild form of periodontal disease characterized by inflammation of the gums (gingivae).
 Gingivitis results most often from inadequate brushing and flossing but may result from... read more and periodontitis Periodontitis Periodontitis is a severe form of gingivitis, in which the inflammation of the gums extends to the supporting structures of the tooth.
 Plaque and tartar build up between the teeth and gums and... read more ) and poor oral hygiene.